 Class III devices are deemed by the FDA to pose the greatest risk, such as those for which reasonable assurance of the device's safety and effectiveness cannot be assured solely by the general controls and special controls described above and that are life-sustaining or life-supporting.
-A PMA application must provide valid scientific evidence, typically extensive pre-clinical and clinical trial data and information about the device and its components regarding, among other things, device design, manufacturing and labeling.
-PMA applications (and supplemental PMA applications) are subject to significantly higher user fees than are 510(k) premarket notifications.
+A PMA must provide valid scientific evidence, typically extensive pre-clinical and clinical trial data and information about the device and its components regarding, among other things, device design, manufacturing and labeling.
+PMA (and supplemental PMAs) are subject to significantly higher user fees than are 510(k) premarket notifications.